 Your credit report tells the world a lot about you.
 What if it's saying something it shouldn't?
-Can you dispute your credit report?
+Can you dispute a free credit report?

 The short answer is "yes."
 But before you raise that red flag, you should know about the types of errors that typically occur, and which ones are more harmful than others.

 As more Americans learn how to pull their credit histories, many are finding their reports aren't giving a clear picture to potential creditors.
 Names are sometimes misspelled, and addresses are outdated.
 Even more discomforting, some people find information they don't recognize.

 Some of these inaccuracies are harmless, but others could hurt your chances at getting a loan.
 This is why experts urge people to keep track of their credit histories and to watch for anything that looks out of whack.

 Here are six common errors that turn up on credit reports, and what you can do if you find one.

 6 errors to dispute on your credit report

 - Wrong information

 - Phantom foreclosures